 Since 2009, the Distinguished Medical Alumnus Award has been divided into two categories.
 The Community category honors excellence in professional and community leadership while the National category recognizes exemplary work that has garnered national or international attention.

 The Medical Alumni Distinguished Faculty Award honors excellence in teaching, contributions to medicine in the state, leadership in continuing education of practicing physicians and improving communication between UNC faculty, alumni and residents of the state.

 Finally, the Distinguished Service Award is given annually to non-alumni as a way to recognize governmental and community leadership which has contributed significantly to the mission of the medical school.

-Winners are selected by the Distinguished Medical Awards Selection Committee.
-That group is chaired by Dr. Harvey Hamrick.
+Winners are selected by the Distinguished Medical Awards Selection Committee which is chaired by Dr. Amelia Drake.